Chipotle offers workers paid sick leave, but you likely won’t get away with faking it

 Business Insider reports CEO Brian Niccol said during a Wednesday conference that the popular restaurant chain has nurses who can check on employees who call in sick to see if they are genuinely ill and not just hungover.

-Niccol told "Today" the police is to make sure all employees are healthy enough to prepare food and not to check on their drinking habits.
+Niccol told "Today" the policy is to make sure all employees are healthy enough to prepare food and not to check on their drinking habits.

 If the nurse determined the employee is actually sick, Chipotle will pay for the day off.